Martinsbl/ble-workshop/tutorial/Part_3.md

 1. The function ``on_write_event()`` does a couple of things:

-    1. It extracts the relevant parameters and varaiables, like the data lenght and the data itself, from the `p_ble_evt` structure.
+    1. It extracts the relevant parameters and variables, like the data length and the data itself, from the `p_ble_evt` structure.
     1. It checks whether the write event writes data to our Servo characteristic.
     1. If the write event does indeed concern our Servo characteristic, it assembles the received data.
     1. It prints some information messages to the Logger module (watch out for those in your terminal).
     1. Forwards the received servo value to the Servo Service event handler.

-1. To write data to our characteristic using nRFConnect for Mobile, click the upwards facing arrow to the right of our characteristic:
+1. To write data to our characteristic using nRF Connect for Mobile, click the upwards facing arrow to the right of our characteristic:

     ![nRF Connect write](./images/part3/nrfconnect_write_arrow.png)
 1. Then type in the value you want to send.
 Note that the value is in hexadecimal format:

     ![nRF Connect first connect](./images/part3/nrfconnect_write_bytes.jpg)

-    Remember that the servo value is 16 bit wide.
+    Remember that the servo value is 16 bits wide.

 1. Click send.
 Did anything happen?
 If things are going according to plan you should see this on your terminal: